-Broker-dealers are registered with and are subject to regulation by both the Securities and Exchange Commission (SEC)* and the state administrators.
-Both the Securities Exchange Act of 1934 (the SEC-enforced law governing broker-dealers at the federal level) and the Uniform Securities Act (USA) include specific financial requirements for broker-dealers.
-And sometimes, there are differences.
+Broker-dealers are registered with and regulated by both the Securities and Exchange Commission (SEC)* and the state administrators.
+Both the Securities Exchange Act of 1934 (the SEC-enforced federal law governing broker-dealers) and the Uniform Securities Act (USA) include specific financial requirements for broker-dealers.
+Sometimes those requirements differ.

 *Broker-dealers that operate in one state only are not subject to SEC registration or regulation.
 In order to be subject to federal laws, interstate commerce (doing business in more than one state) is required.

-So, what happens when a broker-dealer has two different financial requirements to comply with?
-For example, what if the SEC enforces a minimum net capital level of $35,000, while a state administrator enforces a minimum net capital of $50,000?
-The National Securities Market Improvement Act (NSMIA) of 1996 was written and signed into law to solve this problem.
-This law elevates the SEC and the federal laws it enforces as being superior over the state administrators and the USA.
-This is fairly normal in government - federal laws usually trump state laws.
+So what happens if a broker-dealer faces two different financial requirements?
+For example, what if the SEC requires a minimum net capital level of $35,000, while a state administrator requires $50,000?
+The National Securities Market Improvement Act (NSMIA) of 1996 addresses this conflict.
+It establishes that federal law (and the SEC rules enforcing it) takes priority over state law in this area.

-Even if a state’s net capital requirement is higher than the SEC’s, state administrators cannot force broker-dealers to maintain higher net capital requirements than what’s required at the federal level.
-This effectively makes the SEC and the Securities Exchange Act of 1934 the ultimate judge of a broker-dealer’s financial requirements.
-Given this is a state-based exam, the specifics (e.g. the amount of required net capital) are typically not tested on the Series 63.
+As a result, even if a state’s net capital requirement is higher than the SEC’s, state administrators cannot require broker-dealers to maintain net capital above the federal minimum.
+In practice, this makes the SEC and the Securities Exchange Act of 1934 the final authority on a broker-dealer’s net capital requirements.
+Since this is a state-based exam, the specific dollar amounts are typically not tested on the Series 63.

 Brokerage firms are required to provide SIPC insurance to all customers.
-The Securities Investor Protection Corporation (SIPC) is an industry-funded non-profit organization that provides insurance to brokerage firm customers in the event of a broker-dealer’s bankruptcy.
-If a brokerage firm becomes insolvent, SIPC works to ensure their customers receive the assets in their accounts.
+The Securities Investor Protection Corporation (SIPC) is an industry-funded nonprofit organization that provides insurance to brokerage firm customers if a broker-dealer goes bankrupt.
+If a brokerage firm becomes insolvent, SIPC works to help customers recover the assets in their accounts.

-SIPC insurance covers brokerage firm customers up to $500,000 of securities and cash per registration, but no more than $250,000 in cash.
-When a customer has a margin account, only their equity is covered.
-Meaning, any money owed to the broker-dealer must first be deducted from the customer’s assets prior to applying for SIPC coverage.
-If a customer exceeds the limits of SIPC insurance, they become general creditors of the broker-dealer.
+SIPC insurance covers customers up to $500,000 of securities and cash per registration, but no more than $250,000 in cash.
+If a customer has a margin account, only the customer’s equity is covered.
+In other words, any amount owed to the broker-dealer must be deducted from the customer’s assets before SIPC coverage is applied.
+If a customer’s claim exceeds SIPC limits, the customer becomes a general creditor of the broker-dealer.

-A new coverage is provided for each separate registration.
-Essentially, a new coverage is obtained when a new owner is involved.
-For example, if you own an individual account, plus a joint account with your spouse, you have two separate SIPC coverages.
-However, if you own an individual cash account and an individual margin account, both are under individual registration.
-SIPC provides only one coverage for the two accounts.
+Coverage is determined by separate registration.
+A separate registration generally means a different ownership capacity.
+For example, an individual account and a joint account with a spouse are two separate registrations, so they receive two separate SIPC coverages.
+However, an individual cash account and an individual margin account are both under the same individual registration, so SIPC provides only one coverage for the two accounts.

-When a customer opens an account, they must be provided with confirmation of SIPC coverage.
-Additionally, the broker-dealer must provide ongoing annual confirmations of SIPC coverage to each customer.
+When a customer opens an account, the broker-dealer must provide confirmation of SIPC coverage.
+The broker-dealer must also provide annual confirmations of SIPC coverage to each customer.

-SIPC insurance only covers broker-dealer failure and does not cover market risk.
-If an investor makes a bad investment decision, SIPC insurance does not cover their losses.
+SIPC insurance covers broker-dealer failure, not market risk.
+If an investor loses money because an investment declines in value, SIPC does not cover that loss.

 In addition to net capital requirements, broker-dealers may be required by state administrators to post surety bonds.

-A surety bond is basically insurance in the event of a broken obligation or promise to a customer.
-Generally speaking, they cover losses in the event of theft, misuse of customer funds, and unfulfilled commitments.
-If an agent embezzles funds from a customer account, accidentally sells a security when the customer requested a purchase, or promises features on investment products that don’t exist, a surety bond is there to ensure customers are reimbursed if necessary.
+A surety bond functions like insurance against certain broker-dealer failures to meet obligations to customers.
+Generally, surety bonds cover losses related to theft, misuse of customer funds, and unfulfilled commitments.
+For example, if an agent embezzles funds from a customer account, mistakenly sells a security when the customer requested a purchase, or promises product features that don’t exist, a surety bond can help ensure the customer is reimbursed when required.

-Broker-dealers that exercise discretion or maintain custody of customer funds may be required to post a surety bond (depending on the state).
-Discretion means the broker-dealer is making investment decisions on behalf of their customers, which requires power of attorney.
-Custody relates to holding customer funds on their behalf.
-If you maintain an account with the brokerage firm that executes your trades, that broker-dealer maintains custody of your assets.
-Some broker-dealers only execute their customers’ transaction requests, but their funds and securities are held at another institution (like a bank).
-We’ll discuss custody in further depth later in this material.
+Depending on the state, broker-dealers that exercise discretion or maintain custody of customer funds may be required to post a surety bond.
+Discretion means the broker-dealer makes investment decisions on the customer’s behalf, which requires power of attorney.
+Custody means holding customer funds or securities on the customer’s behalf.
+If you keep an account at the brokerage firm that executes your trades, that broker-dealer has custody of your assets.
+Some broker-dealers only execute transaction requests, while customer funds and securities are held at another institution (such as a bank).
+We’ll discuss custody in more depth later.

-A broker-dealer can avoid these requirements by posting the requirement instead in cash or securities.
-For example, Washington’s state administrator requires broker-dealers to post a $100,000 surety bond.
-Instead of paying ongoing premiums, the broker-dealer could post $100,000 of cash or securities as collateral to the state administrator.
-That way, there’s still coverage in case an issue arises.
-The state administrator cannot force any specific method to meet surety bond requirements.
+A broker-dealer can also satisfy the requirement by posting the required amount in cash or securities.
+For example, if Washington’s state administrator requires a $100,000 surety bond, the broker-dealer could post $100,000 of cash or securities as collateral instead of paying ongoing premiums.
+The state administrator cannot require a specific method of compliance.
 All of the following are eligible means to complying:

 The following video summarizes the key points covered in this chapter, plus some details from the previous chapter: